 The rocks you put into an aquarium are not only decorative, but they provide housing for the fish and other animals in the tank, shelter against aggression that may occur from other tankmates, and are an important part of the biological filtration platform.
 Here are some helpful tips on what you can do to arrange either non-living or live rocks in a saltwater system for maximum efficiency when you are aquascaping or arranging rocks in your aquarium.

-Tip 3: Stack the rocks somewhat loosely to allow for good water circulation around the structure, as well as some though it, but not so loose that a formation is unsafe where rocks might easily topple off.
+- Stack the rocks somewhat loosely to allow for good water circulation around the structure, as well as some through it, but not so loose that a formation is unsafe where rocks might easily topple off.

-Tip 5: By NOT stacking the rocks too tightly, it is much easier for you to remove detritus that collects around the base of the rocks and between them.
-This can be done by means of either siphoning or blowing it out using a water flow source.
+- By NOT stacking the rocks too tightly, it is much easier for you to remove detritus that collects around the base of the rocks and between them.
+This can be done using either siphoning or blowing it out using a water flow source.
 A simple turkey baster works well for this task.
 When various crustacean and invertebrate tank janitors are added to the aquarium, they can move about and crawl into small spaces to help keep organic matter cleaned up as well.